Long-Short-Range Message-Passing: A Physics-Informed Framework to Capture Non-Local Interaction for Scalable Molecular Dynamics Simulation: Conclusions

 In this work, inspired by the fragmentation-based method in quantum chemistry, we proposed a novel message-passing framework, LSR-MP, to capture long-range and short-range interactions.
 With an implementation based on ViSNet, it showed superior performance on large molecules with efficiency and effectiveness.
 It also showed general applicability with application to other EGNNs.

-\textbf{Limitations.} As shown in the MD22 dataset, BRICS has failed to deal with supramolecules, and canonical clustering methods were used as alternatives.
-A differentiable fragmentation method may be further developed to learn optimal fragmentation in an end-to-end manner.
+\textbf{Limitations and Future Work:} As shown in the MD22 dataset, BRICS has failed to deal with supramolecules, and canonical clustering methods were used as alternatives.
+In our future work, a differentiable fragmentation method may be further developed to learn optimal fragmentation in an end-to-end manner.

-\textbf{Societal impacts.} Fast and accurate molecular simulations have a positive effect on drug discovery, yet inevitably they can also be misused to make chemical weapons.